 - 1. During periods of economic downturn, ESD may extend non-permanent appointments for longer than twelve (12) months. - 2.
 An economic downturn begins: - a.
-When the average seasonally adjusted total unemployment (SATUR) equals or exceeds six and a half percent (61/2%) for the past three months; and - b.
-The SATUR is at least one hundred and ten percent (110%) of the average in either or both of the corresponding three (3) month periods in the two (2)prior calendar years; - 3.
+When the average seasonally adjusted total unemployment (SATUR) equals or exceeds 6.5% for the past three months; and - b.
+The SATUR is at least 110% of the average in either or both of the corresponding 3-month periods in the two prior calendar years; - 3.
 The economic downturn ends: - a.
-When the SATUR falls below 6.5% for the past three months; and the SATUR is less that one hundred and ten percent (110%) of the average in either or both of the corresponding three (3)month periods in the two (2) prior calendar years.

-4. Non-permanent appointments in place when the economic downturn begins, and non-permanent appointments made during the economic downturn, may be extended up to twelve (12) months after the economic downturn ends.
+When the SATUR falls below 6.5% for the past three months; and the SATUR is less that 110% of the average in either or both of the corresponding 3-month periods in the two prior calendar years. - 4.
+Non-permanent appointments in place when the economic downturn begins, and nonpermanent appointments made during the economic downturn, may be extended up to twelve (12) months after the economic downturn ends.

-When an economic downturn has begun as defined in two (2) above and ESD determines the MOU will need to be implemented, ESD will provide written notice to the Executive Director of the WFSE.
+When an economic downturn has begun as defined in 2. above and ESD determines the MOU will need to be implemented, ESD will provide written notice to the Executive Director of the WFSE.

-Dated August 4, 2022
+Dated July 27, 2020 August 4, 2022